lenewsad/IntuneEDU/IntuneEDU/install-office.md

 ## What about Windows 10S?

-There is a key difference in how your users will get Office if you are using Windows 10S devices, like [Surface Laptop](https://www.microsoft.com/surface/devices/surface-laptop/overview).
-Windows 10S will receive the Universal versions of the Office apps - the ones that are available in the Microsoft Store for Education.
+There is a difference in the version of Office that your users will get if they are using Windows 10S devices, like [Surface Laptop](https://www.microsoft.com/surface/devices/surface-laptop/overview).
+Windows 10S devices will receive the Universal versions of the Office apps - the ones that are available in the Microsoft Store for Education.

 ## Find out more